mondo192/Vagrant/README.md

 vagrant destroy -f
 ```

-To generate a ssh key associated with an email address when building the envirnoment simple pass Vagrant the EMAIL arguement.
-If not provided, no ssh key is generated.
+To generate a ssh key associated with an email address, simply pass Vagrant the EMAIL argument.
+If no arguement is provided, no ssh key is generated.
 ```
 EMAIL="your-email@mail.com" vagrant up
 ```